-Inter paid the price for a lack of creativity as the club fell to a 1-0 defeat at the hands of Parma, who remain undefeated at the Ennio Tardini this season.
+Inter paid the price for a lack of creativity as they fell to a 1-0 defeat at the hands of Parma, who remain undefeated at the Ennio Tardini this season.

 Winless in two, Inter needed a positive result to keep pace with those at the top of the league, but with just four minutes played it was clear that it would be no easy feat.

 The Nerazzurri reacted positively and increased their ball retention in order to assert themselves on the game.
-After Ricardo Alvarez had been felled while on a scything run in the 13th minute, Fredy Guarin smashed a powerful shot from the resultant free kick, but it only found the side netting.
+After Ricardo Alvarez had been felled whilst on a scything run in the 13th minute, Fredy Guarin smashed a powerful shot from the resultant free kick but it only found the side netting.

-The visitors were unable to make the most of their superior possession, and Handanovic was again tested with 32 minutes played.
-Amauri ran across his defender to meet a cross but his powerful header was straight at the keeper, who palmed the ball to safety.
+The visitors were unable to make the most of their superior possession and Handanovic was again tested with 32 minutes played.
+Amauri ran across the defender to meet a cross but his powerful header was straight at the keeper, who palmed the ball to safety.

 Inter's string of corners finally created a clear-cut chance when Guarin's deep delivery was sent back into the middle by Andrea Ranocchia, and an unmarked Esteban Cambiasso was unable to steer his header past Antonio Mirante.

 Jonathan Biabiany watched a shot swerve narrowly wide on the stroke of half-time and he came close again five minutes after the restart.
 Massimo Gobbi's cross was met by the head of the Frenchman but his connection was too weak to send the attempt on target.